danloZ/movies-challenge/README.md

 My choice of using Spark enables this script to be easily scalable by  changing the cluster configuration (spark.conf) from local (now) to client/cluster mode.
 The choice of local cluster deployment is due to the need of shared filesystem required to run workers on multiple containers: this configuration would have made the deployment process more tricky since it needs to mount local filesystem to directories inside the containers.

 # Test
 In order to test the data loaded on postgres, we can compare the data coming from top100byRatio table to the data from parquet file.
 All columns of movies_metadata.csv are cast to ensure the quality of data.
-A special case is the list of production companies, that I left in json format (String) so this may produce some records with inconsistent values on this column, due to the quality of data source.

 I noticed that most of rows with invalid records had in common invalid id and imdb_id values so I chose to filter these records out since they wouldn't bring added value to the final top100 list.
 Furthermore, I added a new column, called 'note', that reports a message whenever there is an invalid record on the corresponding row.
 It turned out to be useful to select "clean" rows.